YouTube Not Working – What You Can Do

 - Open the Play Store app from your app menu.

-- Select ‘My apps and games’.
+- Select Manage apps & device.

 - If a new app is available for YouTube, an ‘Update’ button will appear next to the YouTube icon.